frederic-perez/AmE-dictionary/data/idioms.md

 __talk back__
 __talk down to (one)__
 __talk in riddles__ To speak in a (perhaps intentionally) convoluted way.
+__talk is cheap__ _prov_ It is very easy to talk about what one is going to do or what the correct course of action is, but it is much harder one actually puts those words into action.
+(Saying this in response to someone who promises you something implies that you do not believe that person will keep the promise.)
 __talk smack__ _slang_ :two: To make disparaging, insulting, or abusive comments (about a person, group, or thing). _You know, you talk a lot of smack for someone who has yet to show us any moves._
 __talk the hind leg(s) off a horse__ To talk endlessly and exhaustingly. _I love my Aunt Lily, but she’d talk the hind legs off a horse if you let her!_
 __talk the talk__ :two::hammer: